Single-pixel-sized spectrometer holds huge possibilities for biosensing

 5 min read

-Researchers at North Carolina State University (NCSU; Raleigh, NC) have designed and demonstrated a spectrometer that’s just a few square millimeters in size, which is several orders of magnitude smaller than conventional technologies, and sensitive enough to accurately measure a broader range of wavelengths than is currently possible.
+Researchers at North Carolina State University (NCSU; Raleigh, NC) designed and demonstrated a spectrometer that’s just a few square millimeters in size, which is several orders of magnitude smaller than conventional technologies and sensitive enough to accurately measure a broader range of wavelengths than is currently possible.

-The new technology involves a tiny photodetector that senses light after it interacts with a target material.
-And when different low voltages are applied, the team says they can manipulate which wavelengths—ranging from ultraviolet to near-infrared—the photodetector is sensitive to (see video).
+It involves a tiny photodetector that senses light after it interacts with a target material.
+And when different low voltages are applied, the team can manipulate which wavelengths—ranging from ultraviolet to near-infrared—the photodetector is sensitive to (see video).

 Each cell has a unique spectral absorption character, despite some overlapping absorption.
 This combination from each of the cells allows the spectrum of the incoming light source to be reconstructed after the detector is calibrated or trained.